Petabyte Scale Data Warehousing with Open Source Greenplum Database

 Marshall holds a B.A in Mathematics and an M.A. in Economics and Statistics from the University of Pennsylvania and a M.Sc. in Computing from Imperial College, London.

 Andreas Scherbaum is working with PostgreSQL since 1997.
 He is involved in several PostgreSQL related community projects, member of the Board of Directors of the European PostgreSQL User Group and also wrote a PostgreSQL book (in German).
 Since 2011 he is working for EMC/Greenplum/Pivotal and tackles very big databases.

-Craig Sylvester is an Advisory Data Engineer for Pivotal supporting Federal accounts.
+Craig Sylvester is an Advisory Data Engineer for VMware supporting Federal accounts.
 He brings over 25 years of database experience supporting customers in the Federal and commercial markets.
 His extensive database experience includes multi-year stints as a consultant and sales engineer at Informix, Netezza, and MySQL.
 Prior to getting into sales, Craig spent 6 years as a software developer supporting Federal and commercial accounts.

 No video of the event yet, sorry!

 It's more than just storing and retrieving data.
 Equally important are loading high volume data in parallel and running analytics in the database.
 This hands-on session will lead you through the entire process of creating, loading, and analyzing data in the Greenplum MPP database.
 It's PostgreSQL, but bigger and DWH-focused.

 At the end of this workshop, attendees will learn modern DWH techniques in a PostgreSQL based Massively Parallel Processing platform.
 This includes the basic architecture of the Greenplum Database, the parallel techniques for loading, querying, and analyzing structured and semi-structured data, as well as the tools Greenplum provides for doing analytics in the database.

 Distribution -- a key to good performance in Greenplum

 Parallel loading -- loading multi Terabytes per hour